zonemaster/zonemaster/docs/public/using/backend/rpcapi-reference.md

 >
 > TODO: List all possible error codes and describe what they mean enough for
 > clients to know how react to them.
-Or prevent RPCAPI from starting with
-> errors in the configuration file and make it not to reread the configuration
-> file while running.
 >